Ferrari 12cilindri in sydney

 More than the striking lines, what’s underneath its long clamshell bonnet has been the topic of discussion.
 How Ferrari has managed to keep its V12 alive with the ever-tightening grip of emissions is anyone’s guess.
 The 6.5-litre 12-cylinder engine develops 819 horsepower, which is not a gigantic power leap over the 812 Superfast.
 However, the focus here is not on outright power but on preserving the formula that Ferrari has perfected for decades.
 Who needs more than 800 horsepower anyway?

 The engine gets some of its modified components from the raucous 812 Competizione and engineers worked hard to make that V12 rev much higher with the weight of the powertrain being now reduced further.
 The wide power curve also means that 80 per cent of the total torque is available at just 2500 rpm.
-A standard 8-speed dual-clutch automatic is also tuned for sharper shifts and shorter ratios in the lower gears, while the eight-gear improves efficiency plus long-distance cruising.
+A standard eight-speed dual-clutch automatic is also tuned for sharper shifts and shorter ratios in the lower gears, while the eighth gear improves efficiency plus long-distance cruising.
 A shorter wheelbase over the 812 Superfast should mean even sharper handling.

 Ferrari 12cilindri top down